-Probable Degree type – [B. Eng., B.Sc., B. Tech., B. Arc.]
+|Qualification||B. Eng., B.Sc., B. Tech., B. Arc|

-That is, the WAEC subject combination, JAMB UTME subject combination, Direct Entry requirements, Special consideration (waivers), where you can work with the degree and the required documents for admission into Nigeria universities.
-If you’re still having difficulties with getting admission in Nigeria Universities, we have some post that may be of benefit to you.
+That is, the WAEC subject combination (requirements), JAMB UTME subject combination (requirements), Direct Entry requirements, Special consideration (waivers) and the required documents for admission into Nigeria universities.
+In other to help you avoid having difficulties with getting admission in Nigeria Universities, we have some post that will be of benefit to you.
+You can always ignore!

 WAEC subject combination (requirements) for Biomedical Engineering

 What is Biomedical engineering all about If you have an interest in technology and invention but also want to pursuit Medicine, then Biomedical Engineering is the right course for you.
-Degree in Biomedical Engineering equips you with the technical, scientific, and communication skills to understand medical instruments as well to draw on fundamental concepts in Physics and other scientific disciplines to operate, repair, maintain, and interpret the resulting signals and images of complex medical instrumentation.
-You have got to have a good foundation in chemistry, physic, biology and mathematic..
+Degree in Biomedical Engineering equips you with the technical, scientific, and communication skills to understand medical instruments as well to draw on fundamental concepts in Physics and other scientific disciplines to operate, repair, maintain and interpret the resulting signals and images of complex medical instrumentation.
+You have got to have a good foundation in chemistry, physic, biology and mathematics.

 Biomedical engineering may be defined as the study and application of engineering principles and techniques to the medical field.
 It is a combination of technical knowledge in biology and medicine to improve life quality.
 It is an apt career for those who have a keen interest in medicine and healthcare.

 The combination of Mechanical Engineering, Electronics Engineering, Sciences with Computers for communication and control, led to the emergence of interdisciplinary courses such as Mechatronics, Computer Integrated Manufacturing (CIM), Geographical Information System (GIS), Bio Technology, Bio Mechanics, Bio Medical Instrumentation and Bio Medical Engineering

 JAMB UTME subject combination (requirements) for Biomedical Engineering

-You should aim for a score of 180 – 200 and above in JAMB UTME to be on a safe side (Just an advice) because anything short of that may deny you of Admission/Post UTME.
+Knowing JAMB subjects for Biomedical Engineering is not enough.
+You should aim for a score of 180 – 200 and above in JAMB UTME to be on a safe side (Just a piece of advice) because anything short of that may deny you of Admission/Post UTME.
 Of course, if you have a score below 180, you can consider College of Education or Polytechnic… Please note – JAMB is not the only option for admission.
 If you’re having troubles JAMB UTME maybe it’s time you pass through IJBM, JUBEB, ND or Predegree.

 Direct Entry requirement (required A-level result) to study Biomedical Engineering